hoytech/quadrable/README.md

     $ quadb diff temp
     $

-Let's add a new key, delete an existing one from our current branch, then run `diff` again:
+Let's add a new key and delete an existing one from our current branch, then run `diff` again:

     $ quadb put new test
     $ quadb del tempKey